achafetz/DataPack/DataPack/README.md

 - [ ] clean VBA script (removing unused public variables)
 - [ ] review and incorporate comments/feedback
 - [ ] hyperlink all cogs and buttons
+- [ ] surround each sub group with a border